eurocontrol-asu/DeepEnv/README.md

 <!--  <img src="https://github.com/JarryGabriel/DeepEnv/blob/main/logo.png" width="250">  -->
 # DeepEnv
-This repository contains the DeepEnv library to build and use deep learning models for aircraft environmental impact assessment.
-It aims to share the research efforts of the Aviation Sustainability Unit.
-Please acknowledge that <ins>**this repository is not a regulatory framework and should not be used for operational purposes, only for research.**</ins>
+This repository hosts the DeepEnv library, a collection of research initiatives from the EUROCONTROL Aviation Sustainability Unit.
+DeepEnv is designed to facilitate the use, construction and experimentation of deep learning models for assessing the environmental impact of aviation. <ins>**Please note that this repository does not constitute a regulatory framework and should only be used for research purposes, not for operational applications.**</ins>

 ## Easy Install